jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host

 - **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
+    - TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amoutns of sensitive info, like passwords and cryptographic keys
     - Many security products and encryption solutions require a TPM
     - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
     - A TPM is an example of a **hardware security module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication